 SUMC partners with Homecroft Elementary School in Perry Township.
 Serving at Homecroft makes a difference in the lives of children at a formative time of their development.
 Several opportunities exist including:

 Serving families from Homecroft Elementary and the community providing food staples, personal care items, clothing, toys and gifts during the Christmas season.
 In July SUMC supports families with back-to-school needs.
 A variety of talents are needed for events: organizing, shopping, gift wrapping, baking, setting up and cleaning up.

 Four weeks a year

 We provide accommodations for homeless families who have been accepted in the Family Promise (IHN) ministry.
-During their stay at Southport, we invite people to serve as drivers to and from the IHN Center to the church, to prepare dinners for the families, to host overnight, to shop for groceries, and to set up or tear down the guest’s bedrooms.
+During their stay at SUMC, we invite people to serve as drivers to / from the IHN Center and the church, to prepare dinners for the families, to host overnight, to shop for groceries, and to set up or tear down the guest’s bedrooms.
 SUMC has been an IHN partner since 2003 … because every child deserves a home and we want to give every parent the fighting chance to provide it!

 Vary year to year

 Team members share the love of Christ inside prisons with incarcerated men, women, youth, and their families two weekends each year.
 Additional opportunities include baking cookies, praying and attending closing ceremonies with the team.
 The Kairos website contains additional information.